AgnesCorpuz/mini-dashboard-gc-api/README.md

 > :bulb: The GitHub repository of the SDK is located [here](https://github.com/MyPureCloud/platform-client-sdk-javascript).

+> :bulb: View the documentation at https://mypurecloud.github.io/platform-client-sdk-javascript/.

 ## Notes
 - You may research things in the browser.
 Chatbots are **prohibited**.
-- Client Credentials will be provided.
+- Implicit Grant Client ID and temporary user accesss will be provided.